Notable People

 Pryce's own biography is unusually direct about the sequence.
 After serving sixteen years of a twenty-four-year sentence that began when he was a teenager, he completed a sociology degree, earned an M.S.W. from USC, later completed a doctorate in social work, and built a clinical and reentry-focused practice.
 He works with people in mental health settings, with incarcerated individuals preparing for parole, and with clients navigating questions of trauma, care, and reintegration.

 That matters because it keeps the story from collapsing into testimony alone.
 Pryce did not emerge from prison with only insight.
 He trained.
 He studied.
 He entered professions defined by discipline, confidentiality, and durable responsibility.
-However one feels about autobiographical narratives of transformation, that sequence is difficult to dismiss as branding.
+However one feels about autobiographical narratives of change, that sequence is difficult to dismiss as branding.

 Judaism here is not an exotic twist

 Pryce's Orthodox conversion is central to the story, but not because it provides a dramatic ending.
 His site makes plain that he converted through the Rabbinical Council of California and now lives with his wife and children in Pico-Robertson.
 The better way to understand that fact is not as surprise value.
 It is as part of the structure through which he rebuilt a life.
+For the institutional side of that process, see how conversion to Judaism works and why recognition matters for Jews by choice.

 Judaism in this biography is less a decorative identity than a demanding vocabulary for order, repentance, discipline, return, and obligation.
 That is why teshuvah fits the story better than generic uplift language.
 The word carries return, repair, reorientation, and moral accounting all at once.
 Pryce's life makes those ideas concrete rather than abstract.